Position

 • Knowledge of waste collection and disposal procedures and regulations.

-• Strong physical stamina and ability to lift heavy objects.
+• Physical stamina to lift and carry heavy materials.

 Is becoming a Solid Waste Truck Driver a good career path?